BENEFITING: Pulmonary Hypertension Association Inc

 If you know Tyler Garigen, you know that he looks perfectly healthy.
 You would never guess that he has a disease with no cure that affects his heart and lungs.
 If you watch him playing with other kids or his little brother, you might notice that he takes breaks, or breathes heavier than his friends, or that he just stays on one side of the athletic field instead of running back and forth.

-There need to be other treatment options.
-There need to be other resources for dealing with this disease.
+With as much as we have learned and changed in the past 3 years, there still needs to be other treatment options.
 There has to be a cure.
 Our plea to you is that you can help us get there.
+Tom and Jennifer Garigen